SpaceVim/SpaceVim/docs/documentation.md

 **Updating Manually with git**

-Yor can close Vim/Neovim and update the git repository to update manually:
+You can close Vim/Neovim and update the git repository to update manually:

 `git -C ~/.SpaceVim pull`.